Sparse shepherding control of large-scale multi-agent systems via Reinforcement Learning: Conclusions

 We formulated a sparse indirect control problem and proposed an optimal learning-based solution.
 Using PPO, we trained a controller to minimize the $\mathcal{L}^2$ error between the desired and expected steady-state density profiles while keeping the control effort low.
 By modulating the interaction strength $\interactionstrengthgain(t)$, we further reduced the residual steady-state error and partially compensated for the limited number of herders.
 Our results demonstrate that the proposed learning-based approach effectively controls large-scale target populations while remaining robust to constant disturbances and measurement noise.

 Future work will focus on extending the framework to incorporate real-time target density feedback, potentially through distributed sensing~\cite{lorenzo2025decentralizeda} or learned density encoders.
-Another direction is the transition from centralized to decentralized architectures using multi-agent reinforcement learning~\cite{gronauer2022multi}, which would improve scalability and robustness to individual herder failures, while enabling adaptive collective decision-making as the number of herders varies.
-In parallel, establishing theoretical guarantees for the convergence and stability of the learned policies remains an important open challenge.
-Finally, experimental validation on physical robot swarms will be crucial to demonstrate real-world applicability and reveal practical limitations not captured in simulation.
+Another direction is the transition from centralized to decentralized architectures using multi-agent Reinforcement Learning~\cite{gronauer2022multi}.
+This paradigm shift would improve scalability by allowing the same policy to be shared among herders, thus avoiding the need to retrain the neural network whenever the number of herders changes.
+Moreover, we also expect higher robustness to individual herder failures and enabling adaptive collective decision-making.
+Furthermore, establishing theoretical guarantees for the convergence and stability of the learned policies remains an important open challenge.
+Another relevant direction concerns extending the proposed strategy to higher spatial dimensions, enabling the framework to address more realistic spatial environments for robotic swarms.
+Specifically, experimental validation on physical robot swarms will be crucial to assess the practical feasibility of the approach and identify limitations not captured in simulation.